Friday, December 8, 2023 11:23AM CST

 [Read Full Blog]

-March corn is up 1/2 cent per bushel, January soybeans are up 4 1/4 cents, March KC wheat is up 1/4 cent, March Chicago wheat is down 5 cents and March Minneapolis wheat is down 1/2 cent.
+July corn is down 1/2 cent per bushel, July soybeans are down 4 1/4 cents, July KC wheat is up 1/4 cent, July Chicago wheat is down 1 cent and July Minneapolis wheat is down 1 1/2 cents.